CIRCSE/LEMLAT3/README.md

 ```
 to start the application in interactive mode.

-You will be iteratively prompted to enter a single wordform to process or a command to modify the behavior of the analyzer.
 The optional parameter `-s` allows to select the lexical basis to use, according to the following input values:
 ```
      	0 for BASE